 The first line of treatment of hangnails is to keep the affected area moisturized.
 Petroleum jelly contains fats that will help to permeate the inner part of the skin that keep the nails well moisturized.

-Always apply petroleum jelly on the damp skin for better results.
+Always apply petroleum jelly on the damp skin for better results to getting the benefits of Vaseline.
 Take a bowl and fill with the lukewarm water and soak your hangnail in the lukewarm water for about 15 minutes.

 Then, gently trim the hangnail with a pair of cuticle scissors.
 Now apply a gentle layer of petroleum jelly over the affecting area.